 I climbed back into my boat and tried to ignore the injury; the last thing I wanted to be was the one casualty in our group of four.
 The fact that my wipeout was less than spectacular and in knee-deep rapids only added insult to injury.

 We had all laughed as the tiny, unseen rock flipped my kayak in slow motion.
 I figured it would just be a good-natured dunking.

-Regardless, I had to let our 18-year-old guide know, and to his credit, he expertly evaluated the wound and patched me up in the field despite the pouring rain.
-This kid was a total wilderness rockstar and as good a medic as I ever met in the army.
+Regardless, I had to let our young guide know, and to his credit, he expertly evaluated the wound and patched me up in the field despite the pouring rain.
+He was a total wilderness rockstar and as good a medic as I ever met in the Army.

 It’s hard to believe that men are willing to bulldoze all this beauty to make Mercedes payments.

 A few of the jungle herbs were claimed to cure ailments ranging from diabetes to cancer.
 Not only are these plants hiding quietly in the shadows of Borneo’s interior, they’re full of unknown phytochemicals that contain miracles.

 Sadly, these jungle cures are being lost before they can be properly researched.

 Big Pharma companies probably don’t want you to know that the forest people thrive despite not having a doctor available for days in any direction.

 The Jungle Calls

 I like a soft bed as much as the next guy, but every minute spent at my lavish hotel in the city was tough.
 Knowing that this playground of jungle and forest loomed nearby was torture, like being eight years old again on Christmas Eve.